 Taxis have set rates according to the zones.
 Remember to agree on the price before boarding a taxi.
 You can also check the rates in the hotel lobby if you are staying in a hotel.
 There are fixed prices from the Airport and the Marina.

-Also remember that the city cab, yellow-colored, charged by the ride and not by the passenger.
+Also remember that the city cab, yellow-colored, is charged by the ride and not by the passenger.

 Remember to take the identification number of the taxi in case something happen or if you forget something in the cab.

 Is tap water drinkable in Puerto Vallarta?

 Tap water is not drinkable, just like anywhere in Mexico but the majority of hotels in Puerto Vallarta have a purification system.
 However, if you want to be sure, you can purchase bottles anywhere.
 It’s very important though that you stay hydrated in such a hot climate, especially when you go on a tour or stay on the beach.